-It’s that time of year again where I tell you what’s going to be in fashion for women for S/S 13!
+It’s that time of year again where we look at womenswear trends for S/S 13!

-I’ve decided to do it in a proper report-style for a change, with two parts.
-So, bear with me, as there’s a lot of information!
+I’ve decided to do it in report form for a change, with two parts.
+So, bear with me, as there’s a lot

 Firstly, let’s look at Wonderlab:

 body, nature and cells.
 It’s all about scientific revolution, finding beauty in

 unexpected places!
 The colours are bright and neon-like to link to the natural

 beauty and form of living things.